 We are a largely volunteer organization that relies on an energetic group of professionals and citizens to run our programs.
 If you are interested in our employment or volunteer openings, please e-mail us as specified.

-This is a new position created as our Founder transitions from seven years of primary operational responsibility.
-The Managing Director will now assume responsibility for all day-to-day administration and operations, working closely with our President and the full Board of Directors to manage our growing programs.
-This position requires an ability to wear many hats and to work independently on a full-time or ¾ time basis.
-Final details will be negotiated and depend upon candidate qualifications.
+This is a new position created as our founder transitions from seven years of primary operational responsibility.
+The Managing Director will develop and manage our growing programs, working closely with our President and the full Board of Directors.
+S/he will assume responsibility for day-to-day operations, take a principal role in meeting budget and fundraising targets, and coordinate the work of many others.
+This position requires an ability to wear many hats and to work independently.

 - Assume responsibility for overall operational and administrative functions, working with appropriate Board members as needed.
 These include completing legal filings, insurance renewals, utility and other service contracts, lease negotiations, and all other basic functions related to running a nonprofit organization.